Information useful for sightseeing in Okinawa Prefectural Flowers and Historic Sites

 Closed days: Open all year round

-Learn about war from the history of Himeyuri students.
+Learn about war from the history of the Himeyuri students.

-The former Navy Command Bunker is the place where the Japanese Navy Okinawa Base Command Headquarters was located during the war in Okinawa.
-It was re-maintained in 2004, a part of the bunker was opened to the public, and a museum was also attached.
-In the bunker, the commander's office, the operation room, the medical office, etc. are left as they were at the time, conveying the misery of the war today.
-It is an air raid shelter dug by the Japan Navy Construction Corps (Yamane Unit) in 1944, and is said to have been 450m at that time.
-Approximately 4,000 soldiers were housed in the Kamaboko-shaped side holes were hardened with concrete and pits, withstanding U.S. military firearms, and in preparation for endurance battles.
-In a narrow bunker, soldiers had to sleep while standing.
+The former Navy Command Bunker is the place where the Japanese Navy Okinawa Base Corps Headquarters during the Okinawa War was located.
+It was rebuilt in 2004, and a part of the bunker was opened to the public, and a museum is also attached.
+In the bunker, the commander's office, the operating room, the medical office, etc. remain as it was at that time, conveying the misery of the war.
+It is an air raid shelter dug by the Japanese Navy Construction Corps (Yamane Unit) in 1944, and is said to have been 450m at that time.
+Approximately 4,000 soldiers were housed in this room in preparation for an endurance battle, hardened the side hole dug into a Kamaboko-shaped shape with concrete and mines, hardened with U.S. gunfire.
+In a narrow bunker, the soldiers had to sleep standing.
 It was left for a while after the war, but after several collections of ashes, about 300 meters were restored around the commander's office in 1970 and opened to the public.
 In the attached museum, relics and photographs found in the bunker are displayed.

 Address: 236, Tomigusuku, Tomigusuku-shi